By Shell Polymers on Sep 18, 2020

 2. Flexible Plastic Packaging Helps Enhance Product Marketability

 Flexible packaging provides brand owners with a variety of benefits such as an enhanced product shelf life, product protection, and lower shipping costs due to lighter weights.
 In fact, the American Chemistry Council states that just two pounds of plastic can deliver 10 gallons of a beverage.
 To move the same amount with other common packaging materials, brands would need three pounds of aluminum, eight pounds of steel, or over forty pounds of glass.2

-Outside of benefitting brand owners’ bottom lines, flexible plastic packaging offers consumers benefits that increase the value and marketability of everyday products.
+Outside of benefitting brand owners’ bottom lines, flexible polymer packaging offers consumers benefits that increase the value and marketability of everyday products.
 Consider a common household nemesis – the peanut butter jar.
 It’s a staple in almost every household, yet it’s universally accepted that scraping it clean is nearly impossible without a hand covered in sticky peanut butter.